-Currently, Seth Seppanen is the only full-time staff member of the ministry.
+Seth Seppanen is the only full-time staff member of the ministry.
 He plans to donate all of his time for the foreseeable future.
-His wife, Janene, is also currently donating some of her time to review the materials that he is creating.
+Ken Gilmore plans to devote about 30 hours per week to the ministry.
+Seth’s wife, Janene, is also currently donating some of her time to review the materials that are being created.
 To learn more about them, click here.

 We would like to add another staff member as soon as possible.
 We do have the ability to support a staff member for a couple of years.
 However, before we bring on another staff member, we would like to raise enough financial support so that we can be confident that we can support this position for the long term.
 We are a 501(c)(3) nonprofit, so the donations people make are tax deductible.
 We also realize that this staff member may need to raise some of their own support.
 As we add staff members and begin to produce more and more e-Learning studies for the Gospel of John, we believe it will become easier to convince major donors to support our ministry.

 We believe the key ingredient to having a ministry that can eventually be self-sustaining is to pursue excellence in the development of the studies.
 The level of quality of the studies must be high enough so that a majority of those who use them will in turn recommend them to others.
 We believe that if we pursue excellence when developing the studies, the number of those who use the studies will continue to grow, and a majority of these users will provide some financial support for the ministry.
 We also believe the users must find the studies enjoyable and life‑changing in order for them to support the ministry.

 For this scenario, all of our users reside in the United States even though our Bible studies will be available to anyone who has internet access and understands English.
 This scenario is simply a way to illustrate the feasibility of raising support to make this ministry self‑sustaining.